KonnorRogers/vps_setup/README.md

       ngrok http 3000

 * This will bring up a CLI to connect to for example localhost:3000 on the web

+## Rake Tasks

+copies files from vps_setup/config to ~/backup_config:

+      rake config:copy

+This can be specified with either both or one of the arguments:

+      rake "config:copy[/path/to/backup_dir, /path/to/dest_dir]"

 ## Dependencies Installed

 * There are many dependencies installed, a large list can be located in